 ingredients in cottage cheese pancakes

 • Cottage cheese: This is an unusual ingredient in a pancake, but it’s the key here as it adds substance and body to the pancakes.
 I prefer to use full-fat cottage cheese for the healthy fats that little kids need.
-(If you have low-fat on hand, you can use it.)
+(If you have low-fat on hand, you can use it instead.)

 • Eggs: The eggs help create the fluffy texture and hold the batter together so it cooks through nicely.
+I use large eggs, so use that type for the correct volume.

 Ingredient Substitutions